gerstrong/Commander-Genius/README.md

 much as possible, and extend it further so you get a native implementation with even more features like:

-- Mod Support with nice extras
+- Mod Support with some extras using Lua
 - OpenGL Acceleration
 - SDL 2.0 Support
 - New graphical effects